sbooth/JulianDayNumber/README.md

 The [latest documentation](https://swiftpackageindex.com/sbooth/JulianDayNumber/main/documentation/juliandaynumber) is hosted by [Swift Package Index](https://swiftpackageindex.com).

+All public classes, structs, and functions should be documented.
+If you notice a documentation shortcoming please [open a new issue](https://github.com/sbooth/JulianDayNumber/issues/new/choose).

 ## Limits

 The following table summarizes the arithmetic limits for Julian day number calculations.